 ‘Café style’ simply means that the drop of the shutters does not cover the full height of your window opening.
 How high you go is your decision.

 Measure the width of your shutters the same as for the full height shutters described above, using the appropriate fitting style for inside or outside installation.

 For the drop, simply measure from the sill or if outside recess fitting, from the bottom position of the frame, up to where you want the shutter to finish.

 The height would normally be appropriately half the height of the window opening or up to a horizontal transom rail on your window frame.
 The final height is to your preference.
 Please note our café style shutters are supplied in a four-sided frame for stability.

-All shutters over a drop of 1700mm will require a mid-rail for strength and stability.
+All shutters over a specified drop below, will require a mid-rail for strength and stability.
 This will be added automatically to your order.